William B. Bond

-- Day 2: Redesign AP Chemistry Exam Format and 2014 Multiple Choice Exam Questions, The AP Chemistry Audit; Textbook Selection; Teaching Strategies
+Day 2: 2014 Multiple Choice Exam Questions, Textbook Selection; Teaching Strategies; Formative vs. Summative Assessment

-- Day 3: Labs and the redesign—what is expected; What “Open Inquiry” and “Guided Inquiry” mean and how they are different from traditional labs; Adapting traditional labs to “Open Inquiry” and “Guided Inquiry”; College Board Guided Inquiry Lab Book; Other Reference Materials.
+Day 3: Labs—what is expected; What “Open Inquiry” and “Guided Inquiry” mean and how they are different from structured labs; Adapting traditional labs to “Open Inquiry” and “Guided Inquiry”; The new CB Guided Inquiry Lab Book; Other Reference Materials.